SuprGames/dynamo-local-wrapper/README.md

 ```
 class TestClass {

     //Our companion object
-	...
+    companion object {
+        //...
+    }

     // Creation of an AsynClient
     val dynamoDbClient: DynamoDbAsyncClient = localDynamoDb.createAsyncClient()

     // Creation of a SyncClient
     val dynamoDbClient: DynamoDbClient = localDynamoDb.createClient()

 }
 ```